coatyio/coaty-swift/docs/DeveloperGuide.md

 This document covers everything a developer needs to know about using the CoatySwift framework to implement collaborative IoT applications targeting iOS or macOS.
 We assume you know nothing about CoatySwift before reading this guide.

+> __NOTE__:
+>
-> __NOTE__: We would like to note that more information about the internals and basics of the __Coaty__ framework can be found in [Coaty Communication Protocol](https://coatyio.github.io/coaty-js/man/communication-protocol/).
+> We would like to note that more information about the internals and basics of the __Coaty__ framework can be found in [Coaty Communication Protocol](https://coatyio.github.io/coaty-js/man/communication-protocol/).
 The [Coaty JS Developer Guide](https://coatyio.github.io/coaty-js/man/developer-guide/), even though written for TypeScript, shares many similarities with CoatySwift and we recommend checking out this guide as well if you would like to dig deeper, as it is documented in a more detailed way and provides more extensive features.

 ___
 ## Table of Contents

 [TOC]

+___

+## Getting Started

+If you want a short, concise look into CoatySwift, feel free to check out the [Coaty Tutorial](coaty-swift-tutorial/index.html) with a step-by-step guide how to set up a basic CoatySwift application.
+You can also also check out the examples located in the `Example for CoatySwift` folder in the Xcode project folder.

+You will find three projects there, the `Hello World`, `Switch Light` and `Dynamic` project.
+Note that `Hello World` and `Switch Light` are the blueprint examples for how to design CoatySwift applications.
+The `Dynamic` example shows how a less static and type safe version of CoatySwift could look like.
+This feature is still highly experimental and not stable, and we recommend not using it as of now (October, 2019).

 ___